Information wants to be free

-"Information wants to be free" is an expression that means all people should be able to access information freely.
+"Information wants to be free" is an expression that means either that all people should be able to access information freely, or that information (formulated as an actor) naturally strives to become as freely available among people as possible.
 It is often used by technology activists to criticize laws that limit transparency and general access to information.
 People who criticize intellectual property law say the system of such government-granted monopolies conflicts with the development of a public domain of information.
-The expression is often credited to Stewart Brand, who was recorded saying it at a hackers conference in 1984.
+The expression is often credited to Stewart Brand, who was recorded saying it at a Hackers Conference in 1984.

 History

 The phrase is attributed to Stewart Brand, who, in the late 1960s, founded the Whole Earth Catalog and argued that technology could be liberating rather than oppressing.
 What is considered the earliest recorded occurrence of the expression was at the first Hackers Conference in 1984, although the video recording of the conversation shows that what Brand actually said is slightly different.
 Brand told Steve Wozniak:

 Brand's conference remarks are transcribed accurately by Joshua Gans in his research on the quote as used by Steve Levy in his own history of the phrase.

 A later form appears in his The Media Lab: Inventing the Future at MIT:

 According to historian Adrian Johns, the slogan expresses a view that had already been articulated in the mid-20th century by Norbert Wiener, Michael Polanyi and Arnold Plant, who advocated for the free communication of scientific knowledge, and specifically criticized the patent system.